Universal positive mass theorems: Asymptotically flat manifolds, mass, and the Witten argument

-(where $\nu$ denotes the field of outer unit normals to the coordinate spheres $S_r$ and the subscript $\cdot_0$ refers to the euclidean metric in the given chart at infinity) exists and is independent of the chart chosen around infinity \cite{ba}.
-The number $m(g)$ is called the \emph{mass} of the asymptotically flat manifold $(M,g)$. \end{defi}
+(where $\nu$ denotes the field of outer unit normals to the coordinate spheres $S_r$ and the subscript $\cdot_0$ refers to the euclidean metric in a given chart at infinity) exists and is independent of the chosen chart \cite{ba}.
+It is called the \emph{mass} of the asymptotically flat manifold $(M,g)$. \end{defi}

-The positive mass theorem states that if the scalar curvature is nonnegative, then its mass is nonnegative, and it vanishes only if it is isometric to the euclidean space.
-Witten's approach for its proof can be described as follows: given any asymptotically flat manifold, one finds (by an analytical method in Witten's case, but this may not be an obligation) a spinor field $\phi$ satisfying
+The positive mass theorem states that if the scalar curvature of $g$ is nonnegative, then its mass is nonnegative, and it vanishes if and only if $(M,g)$ is isometric to the Euclidean space.
+Witten's approach for the proofs of these two statements can then be described as follows: given any \emph{spin} asymptotically flat manifold $(M,g)$ and $\phi_0$ a nonzero constant spinor on $\RM^n$, one may find (by some PDE analysis in Witten's case, but this may not be an obligation) a spinor field $\phi$ on $(M,g)$ satisfying